 <Engine name="Catalina" defaultHost="localhost" jvmRoute="spagobi-node-1">

-First lets copy server.xml to all the other instance.
+First, copy the configured server.xml to all other instances:

 cp /opt/apache-tomcat-7.0.59-8009/conf/server.xml /opt/apache-tomcat-7.0.59-80[1-4]9/conf/